How to use Tab Tender: a complete step-by-step walkthrough

 8. Paying and getting paid back

-Add your Venmo, Cash App, and/or Zelle details in your profile once, and pick a preferred method per tab.
+Add your payment handles in your profile once — Venmo, Cash App, Zelle, PayPal, Wise, or Revolut — and pick a preferred method per tab.
 Everyone on the share page gets a button that opens their payment app prefilled with the exact amount they owe (for Zelle, a tap-to-copy identifier, since Zelle has no universal link).

 After you tap your pay button and come back, a quick “Did you pay?” prompt lets you mark it in one tap — no extra buttons to hunt for.